ethereum-optimism/optimism/specs/derivation.md

 the [rollup node][g-rollup-node], both in validator mode, and in sequencer mode (where derivation acts as a sanity check on sequencing, and enables detecting L1 chain [re-organizations][g-reorg]).

 The L2 chain is derived from the L1 chain.
-In particular, each L1 blocks is mapped to an L2 [sequencing epoch][g-sequencing-epoch] comprising multiple L2 blocks.
-The epoch number matches the corresponding L1 block number.
+In particular, each L1 block is mapped to an L2 [sequencing epoch][g-sequencing-epoch] comprising multiple L2 blocks.
+The epoch number is defined to be equal to the corresponding L1 block number.

 To derive the L2 blocks in an epoch `E`, we need the following inputs: